Here is just a taste of the variety of cafes serving great coffee and breakfast across the nation’s capital.

 Bookplate, Parkes: One for the bibliophiles – this eatery, set inside the National Library of Australia, offers a satisfying spin on café fare.
 Choose from options including a gourmet Wagyu burger, pulled pork tacos or a salad of roast pumpkin and grilled zucchini.
 Book an inside table to admire the stained-glass windows or request a seat on the terrace in warmer months.

 Poachers Pantry, Springrange: Want to try kangaroo prosciutto?
 Just 30 minutes from the CBD, you'll find a range of smoked goods available to purchase from the farm shop.
-For an indulgent experience, visit the restaurant from Thursday to Sunday and tuck into the tasting-menu lunch.

 If you want…Family-friendly dining